-Logan describes his work as Neo-Romantic, situating himself in a line of artists who utilize various aspects of landscape painting to evoke powerful human emotions, spirituality, signs of human conflict or the complexity of the human condition.
+Logan describes his work as Neo-Romantic, situating himself in a line of artists who have embraced various aspects of the natural world to evoke powerful human emotions, spirituality, signs of human conflict or the complexity of the human condition.
 Logan notes, “At a time when we human beings are causing widespread environmental damage and confronting grave issues such as climate change, my work aims to be a creative catalyst that helps to remind us of our natural, psychological, and spiritual bond with our planet.”

 Logan’s work also uses nature and landscape imagery as a means of navigating the complex terrain of identity and human nature.
 As an artist of African descent and as a gay man, various aspects of his racial/cultural heritage and sexuality are regularly interwoven into his images.
 These encompass fraught themes and psychological demons, but also embrace and celebrate Blackness, Gay identity, survival, and healing.
 “My work,” he says, “is about the Earth and its elements, as much as it is about us—the human element.”